 It’s been almost a year since Covid-19, or corona, made Belgium go into a lockdown.
 As a photographer and travel blogger, I was hit pretty hard.
 Which obviously affected my views of the future.

-My main income source is reporting events and taking photos for business websites, and marketing as a photographer.
+My main income source as a photographer is reporting events and taking photos for business websites and marketing.
 Since events became prohibited and businesses had to work from home, both of those incomes dried up completely and instantly.

 As a travel blogger, it was still possible to travel around Europe.
 And even beyond.
 It was not illegal, just frowned upon by many.
 However, many still did travel despite the entire corona thingy.

 Anyhow, I did not feel like traveling.
 Instead, I dove into researching how viruses, vaccines, and medicines work.
 Pretty interesting stuff, to be honest.
-Also completely different than a lot of those anti-vaxxers like you to believe.
+Also completely different than a lot of those anti-vaxxers out there belief.

 Anyhow, this is not a pro-vaccine article (however, I recommend at least consider getting vaccinated against COVID-19).

 As I was sitting at home, doing virtually nothing, I had a lot of time rethinking how I traveled and how it was a habit and almost consumer product.

 Then, after moving to Brussels in July 2020, I dove into train travel.
 As it’s the center of Belgium, every city is within an hour’s reach.
 But why stay in Belgium, of course?
 How far do these trains go?

 The only real issue was the price.
 Train travel is expensive.
 Sometimes even 10 times as expensive as buying an airplane ticket there.